W. S. Gilbert: Personality

 Aside from his occasional creative disagreements with, and eventual rift from, Sullivan, Gilbert's temper sometimes led to the loss of friendships.
 For instance, he quarrelled with his old associate C. H. Workman, over the firing of Nancy McIntosh from the production of Fallen Fairies, and with actress Henrietta Hodson.
 He also saw his friendship with theatre critic Clement Scott turn bitter.
 However, Gilbert could be extraordinarily kind.
 During Scott's final illness in 1904, for instance, Gilbert donated to a fund for him, visited nearly every day, and assisted Scott's wife, despite having not been on friendly terms with him for the previous sixteen years.
 Similarly, Gilbert had written several plays at the behest of comic actor Ned Sothern.
 However, Sothern died before he could perform the last of these, Foggerty's Fairy.
 Gilbert purchased the play back from his grateful widow.
 According to one London society lady:

 As the writings about Gilbert by husband and wife Seymour Hicks and Ellaline Terriss (frequent guests at his home) vividly illustrate, Gilbert's relationships with women were generally more successful than his relationships with men.
 According to Grossmith, Gilbert "was to those who knew him a courteous and amiable gentleman – a gentleman without veneer."
 Grossmith and many others wrote of how Gilbert loved to amuse children:

 Gilbert's niece Mary Carter confirmed, "he loved children very much and lost no opportunity of making them happy ...
 [He was] the kindest and most human of uncles."
 Correspondence between Gilbert and Muriel Barnby, the young daughter of Sir Joseph Barnby, shows his delight in their playful exchange of letters.
-Grossmith quoted Gilbert as saying, "Deer-stalking would be a very fine sport if only the deer had guns."
+Similarly, reflecting Gilbert's view on animals, Grossmith quoted him as saying, "Deer-stalking would be a very fine sport if only the deer had guns."